Huotes/CommitMaker/README.md

 When Arnold says 'I'll be back' in Terminator movie it is implied that he's going to ask Chuck Norris for help.

 Nagasaki never had a bomb dropped on it.
 Chuck Norris jumped out of a plane and punched the ground

+Chuck Norris has the greatest Poker-Face of all time.
+He won the 1983 World Series of Poker, despite holding only a Joker, a Get out of Jail Free Monopoloy card, a 2 of clubs, 7 of spades and a green #4 card from the game UNO.